lidihei/pylcurve/README.md

 # pylcurve
-This is a python wrapper of lcurve written by Jiao Li (lijiao@bao.ac.cn).
+This is a python wrapper of lcurve and is written by Jiao Li (lijiao@bao.ac.cn).
 The [lcurve](https://github.com/trmrsh/cpp-lcurve) is for modelling of light curves which is written by Thomas Marsh.

 - major modification: